-Season 2 of Stranger Things: Release Date, Returning and New Cast Members Revealed
+Season 2 Of ‘Stranger Things’: Release Date, Returning and New Cast Members Revealed

 The Lost Brother

 The first episode will likely introduce Sadie Sink’s new character Max, who is reportedly a tomboy and tougher than she looks.
-The Secret Cabin is suspected to be the episode in which Millie Bobby Brown’s Eleven returns or suggest that she may be in a cabin somewhere in the woods where Hopper left her some eggos in the finale of season 1.
+The Secret Cabin is suspected to be the episode in which Millie Bobby Brown’s Eleven returns or suggest that she may be in a cabin somewhere in the woods where Hopper left her some eggos in the finale of Season 1.

 Season 2 will be set in the 1980’s and there will be some cultural references to classic movies and characters of that era.
 The Duffer Brothers will continue their role as showrunners and have stated that more details about the Upside Down will emerge as the series continues.